JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

   >
   {type="warning"}

-As a result, we've already made improvements to some [language features](#language-feature-improvements).
+Thanks to the new K2 compiler, we've already made improvements to some [language features](#language-feature-improvements).

 This guide: